 What is the process for having my pet referred to your practice for referral appointment?

 Typically, your family veterinarian will begin the referral conversation.
 If he or she feels your pet would benefit from a visit to one of our specialty departments, your veterinarian can contact us and talk directly to our doctors.
 It is important that we receive all of your pet's recent x-rays, bloodwork or medical records.
 After that conversation has taken place (or if you don't have a family veterinarian,) you may call and make an appointment with the appropriate department.
 Appointments with most departments are available Monday through Friday during normal business hours.

 It is our goal to function as an extension of your family veterinarian's practice; that is, we strive to provide seamless, integrated care that includes your family veterinarian.
 We will keep your vet updated through verbal and written communication.

 Your vet will also receive a complete medical record, including laboratory findings and access to x-rays or other imaging, when your pet is discharged.
 If follow-up care from an emergency or referral visit is needed, we will encourage you to schedule it with your family veterinarian.

 Do you have payment plan options?

 We accept VISA, Mastercard, American Express, Discover, and Care Credit, a medical credit card you can apply for at home.
 We also offer payment options through Paymentbanc.
 PaymentBanc is not a credit card and does not require a credit check.
 PaymentBanc does require a credit recommendation based solely on your Social Security Number; however, the recommendation does not affect your credit score.
-You must receive an A, B, or C recommendation and be able to pay 20-30% of the anticipated treatment costs prior to beginning care in order to utilize this plan.
+You must receive approval and be able to pay a portion of the anticipated treatment costs prior to beginning care in order to utilize this plan.
 You must also have a checking account that can accept direct debits.
-The remaining 70-80% of your costs is then placed on a 6-12 month payment plan.